Tanner/twttr/README.md

 ## Variables
 Twitter users are variables.
 They store and hold signed integers.

-For simplicity, all users must only contain alphanumeric characters.
+For simplicity, usernames can only contain alphanumeric characters.

 ### Creation
 Twitter users are created by making a first tweet.
 Initially all users have a value of zero.